matthewngc/MatthewNg_T1A2_Final/README.md

 The portfolio website takes a minimalistic approach to displaying information on a webpage, with each page following a similar theme and structure.
 The website is easy to navigate, semantically appropriate and professionally styled.

-The portfolio website navigates through four different pages:
+The portfolio website navigates through four different main pages:

 - A landing page with a digital business card styled container showing my basic personal information, e.g. name, professional photo, contact information, etc.
 - An "About Me" page detailing information on my professional and education background, along with my hobbies and interests